wheretrue/exon/README.md

 # TCA

-> TCA is a modular library for building scientific workflows.
+TCA is not ready for public use.
+It is still in development.

 ## File Formats

 | Format    | Compression(s) | Inferred Extension(s) |
 | --------- | -------------- | --------------------- |